Barbarur/NovaPointPowerShell/Solutions/Get Lists and Libraries.md

 <br>

-## List and Libraries across all Site
+## List and Libraries across all Sites

 ```powershell
 ################################################################